 TestComplete.exe project-suite-file /project:project-name /tags:"@tag1" /run

 To learn about TestComplete command line arguments, see TestComplete Command Line.

-Open the Test Items page of your project editor.
-To do this, double-click your project in the Project Explorer and then go to the Test Items tab, or right-click the project node and select Edit > Test Items from the context menu.
+Open the Execution Plan editor of your project.
+To do this, double-click the Execution Plan node in the Project Explorer or right-click the project node and select Edit > Execution Plan from the context menu.

-On the Test Items page, click New Test Item or New Child Test Item to add a new test item to your project.
+In the Execution Plan editor, click New Test Item or New Child Test Item to add a new test item to your project.